hslee2008/hslee2008/README.md

 ## What I did

-1. I was chosen for The Education of IOI, one of 80 students from 13 to 18 years old.
+1. I was chosen for The Education of IOI through submitting your status, one of 80 students from 13 to 18 years old as the youngest student
-2. I was nominated 2nd place in KOFAC YSC with coding-insight
+2. I was nominated 2nd place in KOFAC YSC with coding-insight project
-3. I lead the project 함께디딤 funded by The Board of Education Gyeongido.
+3. I lead the project 함께디딤 funded by The Board of Education Gyeongido

 ## What I am doing

 1. I am leading the 2nd competition of YSC project with littlechildwriter
-2. I am leading the school programming club.
+2. I am leading the school programming club

 ## Stats

 <p><img align="center" src="https://github-readme-stats.vercel.app/api?username=hyunseunglee-travis&show_icons=true&locale=en" alt="hyunseunglee-travis" /></p>